Statement of judgment oklahoma 2025

 The statute of limitations on open-account debt, like credit cards, for Oklahoma is five (5) years.

-In Oklahoma, a judgment creditor can attempt execution of a judgment for five years from the date of the judgment.
-This is known as the statute of limitations.
+In Oklahoma, a creditor can try to collect on a judgment for (5) years from the date the judgment goes into effect.
+This period is known as the statute of limitations.
+Once this time expires, the judgment becomes unenforceable in the court of law.

 Related links